Airdrops

 Aliases

 To make our life easier, we can create token ID aliases, so when we are performing transactions with them, we can use that instead of the full token ID.
-Multiple aliases per token ID is supported.
+Multiple aliases per token ID are supported.

 Example addition: